Skip Links

 A. No problem.
 Accounts that have forwards set up will be considered “active” and you do not need to log into your account to avoid being closed.

-Q. Can I access my stored emails from an account that was closed more than 30 days ago?
+Q. Can I access my files from an account that was closed more than 60 days ago?

 Q. If I disconnect my Home or Business Internet services, can I keep my email?